A bond is a type of IOU issued by a government, local authority or company to raise money.

-A lender who is a very good credit risk will be able to borrow at a low rate.
-So a highly trusted nation – the US or Germany, say – or a highly rated company – such as Apple – will be able to pay a low coupon.
-Less creditworthy nations such as Argentina, or small companies, will have to pay a higher coupon to attract lenders.
+A highly trusted nation – eg, the US – or a highly rated company – such as Apple – will be able to pay a low coupon.
+Less reliable nations, such as Argentina, or small firms will pay more.